Skip to main content

 • Implement the concept of property polymorphism by analogy with certain object-oriented programming languages.

-• Remove dependency between modules by adding specific "entry points" to change the way properties are calculated.
+• Reduce dependencies between modules by adding specific "entry points" for later changes to property calculation.

 Polymorphic form